 Complex B2B products and your web content

-Not only is well-written, explanatory content necessary to help visitors understand your product, if you write about the right keywords, it’s one of the most important assets that will get people to your website in the first place!
+Not only is well-written, explanatory content necessary to help visitors understand your product if you write about the right keywords, but it’s also one of the most important assets that will get people to your website in the first place!
 This is closely related to the next characteristic of B2B: the use of jargon.

 Every field of expertise has its own language.
 And people in a certain industry might not even be aware that they’re using very specialized words.
 Nevertheless, often these will be the words they’ll be searching for when looking for products or services online.
 So make sure you know which search terms they’re using!
 This is crucial for your keyword research, as I’ll expand on below.

 When you’re doing keyword research – whether that’s for B2B or B2C – it’s essential to get to know your customers.
 Don’t assume you already know them!
 Take the opportunity to speak with customers and prospects and find out which stakeholder does the most searching for the business when it comes to finding a product like yours.
 Is it the manager?
 The user?
 Or the purchasing department?
 For your website to be found, you’ll have to write enough high-quality content on your site, in which you speak the same language as this stakeholder.